– By Passionfruit

 #103] I mentioned this in #92, but I REALLY love the post office experience here – everyone is so pleasant and relaxed.
 I like it so much I will take a number and wait to buy one stamp.
 Taiwan has some beauties too.
 Call me a stamp admirer and collector?
 I think the flowers and fruits of Taiwan are the prettiest.

 #102] No price gouging.
 The country doesn’t tolerate it and keeps it in check if it does creep up.
-There’s none of that horrible mad-dash type of consumer shopping here that America thrives on (i.e., Black Friday).
+There’s none of that horrible mad-dash type of consumer shopping here that America encourages (i.e., Black Friday).
 There was the toilet paper “shortage” of 2018, but: “Any collusion to increase prices before then would lead to them being fined, the department told media organisation UDN.”

 #100] Car windows (front, back, sides) are HEAVILY tinted here due to the intense heat and sun in the summer.
 This level would be illegal in the USA, but it’s the standard here.
-When I say tinted I mean so dark it’s hard to see out at even at dusk.
+When I say tinted I mean so dark it’s hard to see out at dusk.
 I do not enjoy driving at night because of this.
 As a pedestrian, it’s hard to make eye contact with car drivers. 🙁

 #99] I appreciate a good shoe horn – something I didn’t before living in a country where shoes must be removed at home.
 There is a lot of putting on and taking off of shoes in Asia.